Wolin (town): History

-In the late 10th century, the Polish dukes Mieszko I and Bolesław I Chrobry subdued parts of Pomerania and also fought the Wolinians.
+In the late 10th century, the Polish dukes Mieszko I and Bolesław I Chrobry subdued most of Pomerania and also fought the Wolinians.
 Despite a victory of Mieszko in a 967 battle, the Polish dukes, according to Jan Maria Piskorski, did not succeed to subdue the area.
 Władysław Filipowiak however says that the battle "probably led to the establishment of the rule of the winner over the town."
-In 1982, Joachim Herrmann suggested that Boleslaw had established a Viking colony under Palnatoki there to defend his realm, a thesis that in 2000 had been revisited by Leszek Słupecki who like Władysław Duczko (2000) called for further research on resident Vikings in Jomsborg/Wolin.
-Filipowiak says that, based on the archaeological evidence, "there might actually have existed in Wolin a mercenary company placed by the Piast rulers in the unruly town, which in 1007 informed the German Emperor that Boleslaw the Brave had been weaving a dangerous plot," but also points out the need for further research on this subject.
-The meeting with Henry II, Holy Roman Emperor in Regensburg on 6 April 1007 resulted in the latter declaring war on Boleslaw, after Wolinian and other delegates had reported that Boleslaw was preparing for war and had sought their support by offering money and making promises.
+In 1982, Joachim Herrmann suggested that Bolesław had established a Viking colony under Palnatoki there to defend his realm, a thesis that in 2000 had been revisited by Leszek Słupecki who like Władysław Duczko (2000) called for further research on resident Vikings in Jomsborg/Wolin.
+Wolin was one of five largest cities of Poland, and the largest port city on the Baltic Sea.
+Filipowiak says that, based on the archaeological evidence, "there might actually have existed in Wolin a mercenary company placed by the Piast rulers in the unruly town, which in 1007 informed the German Emperor that Bolesław the Brave had been weaving a dangerous plot," but also points out the need for further research on this subject.
+The meeting with Henry II, Holy Roman Emperor in Regensburg on 6 April 1007 resulted in the latter declaring war on Bolesław, after Wolinian and other delegates had reported that Bolesław was preparing for war and had sought their support by offering money and making promises.
 Oskar Eggert and Filipowiak say that suggests that the town was independent in its policies by that time.
 Filipowiak further says that in the 11th century, Wolin became a "save haven for Danish refugees, which in that period led to inner unrest and conflicts as well as pirate activities."
 Much of Wolin was destroyed in 1043 by Dano-Norwegian King Magnus the Good, who however failed to conquer its center.
 Also in the mid-11th century, export and wealth were greatly reduced, in part due to the breakdown of the Polish market.
 Yet the Wolinians retained their independence and continued to house refugees from the Danish opposition, causing Danish king Erik I Evergood to mount another campaign in 1098.